wp-plugins/resume-submissions-job-postings/readme.txt

 4. The Input Fields page where you can set which fields are display and/or required.

 == Changelog ==
+= 2.1.4 =
+* Removed the "The following are current job opportunities provided by" text in the Job Postings list
+* Corrected some coding for I18n
+* Updated the .pot file

 = 2.1.3 =
 * Fixed Quick Tags Enable/Disable bug
 * Added the ability to edit the 'Thank You' text